 Manual manipulation provided by a chiropractor, osteopathic doctor, or other qualified health practitioner may help.
 This can be highly effective when the SI joint is fixated or "stuck."
 It may be irritating if the SI joint is hypermobile.
 This is accomplished by a number of methods including (but not limited to): side-posture manipulation, drop technique, blocking techniques, and instrument guided methods.
 Your health care provider will choose a method they feel is most appropriate for your specific case.

 - Supports or braces

-When the SI joint is "hypermobile" or too loose, an "orthotic" or brace about the size of a rather wide belt can be wrapped around the waist and pulled snuggly to stabilize the area.
+When the SI joint is "hypermobile" or too loose, an "orthotic" or brace about the size of a rather wide belt can be wrapped around the waist and pulled snugly to stabilize the area.
 This can sometimes be very helpful at times when the joint is inflamed or painful.
 When it calms down, the orthotic can be weaned away.

 - Physical therapy and exercise

 Controlled, gradual physical therapy may be helpful to strengthen the muscles around the sacroiliac joint and appropriately increase range of motion.
 In addition, any type of gentle, low impact aerobic exercise will help increase the flow of blood to the area, which in turn stimulates a healing response.
 For severe pain, water therapy may be a reasonable option, as the water provides buoyancy for the body and reduces stress on the painful joint.
-Read more with Sacroiliac (SI) Joint Exercises for Sciatic Pain

 - Sacroiliac joint injections